agentm/project-m36/README.markdown

 Done.
 ```

-which creates a new head named "devel" in the transaction graph and resets the current "disconnected" transaction to refer to the
+which creates a new head named "devel" in the transaction graph and resets the current "disconnected" transaction to refer to the new branch.

   ```
 TutorialD (devel): :rollback